inventree/inventree-website/contribute.md

 ### Report Bugs

 If you find a bug or a feature that does not work correctly, please report it on [GitHub](https://github.com/inventree/inventree/issues).
 Reporting bugs is critical to improving the software.
-If you are able and willing, providing a fix for any outstanding issues would be greatly appreciated.
+If you are able and willing, providing a fix for any outstanding issues is greatly appreciated.

 ### Code